nouwatinjacob/slate/source/index.html.md

 ###Response codes when error occurs on make order
 HTTP Status Code | Message
 -------------- | --------------
+400 | validation errors
-400 | This meal is not on this menu / Error processing request / validation errors
+404 | This meal is not on this menu
+500 | Error processing request

 > Request: